 Liver cancer is one of the most prevalent and lethal forms of cancer throughout the world.
 There are two forms of liver cancer: primary and metastatic.
 Primary liver cancer originates in the liver.
 Secondary, or metastatic, liver cancer results from the spread of cancer from other places in the body to the liver.
+With our initial Phase III clinical trials, we will seek to develop data on metastatic melanoma which has spread to the liver.
 In the liver, tumors can be surgically removed only when they are located in one of the liver's two lobes.
 According to a January 3, 2000 article on liver cancer in the Houston Chronicle, an estimated 75% of cancerous liver tumors cannot be surgically removed at the time of diagnosis.
 A significant number of patients treated for primary and metastatic liver cancer will experience a recurrence of their disease.